 Roman Architecture is still as awe-inspiring today as it must have been millennia ago.
-Since the fall of the Roman and Byzantine Empires, Roman Architecture has continued to inspire architectural design and styles throughout the ages.
+Since the fall of the Roman and Byzantine Empires, classical architecture has continued to inspire architectural design and styles throughout the ages.

 The Architectural Styles The Roman Empire Gave Us

-Neoclassicism was a reaction to the more flamboyant Baroque and Rococo styles that preceded it.
+Neoclassicism was produced by the neoclassical movement of the mid-18th century, partly in reaction to the more naturalistic and flamboyant Baroque and Rococo styles that preceded it.
 It sought out inspiration from the classical era and was mainly influenced by the antique forms of Greek and Roman architecture.

-It was most popular around the 1850s but is, to this day, one of the most popular styles of building in the world.
+It was most popular around the 1850s but is, to this day, one of the most popular styles of state buildings in the world.

 - Romanesque Revival

 Palladian is a style of architecture inspired by the works of Venetian architect Andrea Palladio (1508-1580).
-Palladio has heavily influenced the classical forms of Ancient Greece and Rome.
+Palladio was heavily influenced by the classical forms of Ancient Greece and Rome.

 What is recognized as Palladian architecture today is actually an evolution of his work.
 It continued to be developed by architects throughout the 18th Century.
 It first became popular in Britain but soon spread throughout Europe.